Dr. Malpani will be happy to provide you answers to your queries onlineConsult Now

 I have reproduced the Wikipedia entry about the Dnyaneshwari below.

 The Dnyaaneshwari (or Jnaneshwari) is the commentary on Bhagavad Gita written by Marathi saint and poet Dnyaneshwar during the 13th century at age 16.
-This commentary has been praised not only for its scholarly, but also for its aesthetic value.
+This commentary has been praised not only for its scholarly but also for its aesthetic value.

-The Dnyaaneshwari provides the philosophical basis for the Bhagawata Dharma, a Bhakti sect which had a lasting effect on the history of Maharashtra.
+The Dnyaaneshwari provides the philosophical basis for the Bhagawata Dharma, a Bhakti sect that had a lasting effect on the history of Maharashtra.
 It became one of the sacred books (i.e. the Prasthanatrai of Bhagawata Dharma) along with Ekanathi Bhagawata and Tukaram Gaathaa.
 It is one of the foundations of the Marathi language and literature, and continues to be widely read in Maharashtra.
 The Pasayadan or the nine ending verses of the Dnyaaneshwari are also popular with the masses.

 According to Hindu belief, the Bhagavad Gita is the ultimate statement of spiritual knowledge since it was professed by Lord Krishna who was an avatar of the supreme God.
 Dnyaneshwari is considered to be more than a commentary on the Bhagavad Gita because it was professed by Dnyaneshwar, who is considered to be a saint.